Alto Loa National Reserve: Origins of Alto Loa

 The reserve was officially created in 2005 following 6 years of negotiation between the Regional Department of Agriculture (Secretaría Regional Ministerial de Agricultura), the Quechua community of Ollagüe, and the mining companies Codelco and SQM.
-The purpose of the reserve is to protect an area of 300 thousand hectares known as Alto Loa, that extends from the border with Bolivia in the northeast to the salt flats of Ascotán and Carcote in the southeast.
+The purpose of the reserve is to protect an area of 300 thousand hectares known as Alto Loa, which extends from the border with Bolivia in the northeast to the salt flats of Ascotán and Carcote in the southeast.

 Large sections of the park, were previously given as concessions to mining companies and native communities for the exploitation of minerals and water.
 In order to form the natural reserve, the government had to reach an agreement with all concession holders.
 The agreement allows the mining companies to make use of the permits granted before the creation of the natural reserve while allowing the creation of a protected area for more than 250 vegetal species and 70 animal species.